arkane-systems/mousejiggler/README.md

 `choco install mouse-jiggler`

-In the 2.0 release, Chocolatey installation supports installation without requiring administrative rights.
+In the 2.0 release, installation without requiring administrative rights is possible via [Scoop](https://scoop.sh/) and the scoop-extras repository.

 Operation
 =========